RiverArchitect/RA_wiki/wiki/Connectivity.md

 Next, select at least one [Physical Habitat](SHArC#hefish) (fish species/lifestage) from the dropdown menu.
 The Physical Habitat contains data specific to the fish species/lifestage.
 Physical Habitat data is used by the Connectivity module to determine if fish are able to traverse wetted areas by accounting for the organism's minimum swimming depth and maximum swimming speed (Physical Habitat data are also used by [SHArC](SHArC) to determine habitat suitability).
 These data can be viewed/edited via the drop-down menu: `Select Physical Habitat `  --> `DEFINE FISH SPECIES` (scroll to the "Travel Thresholds" section of the workbook).

 Once the desired condition and Physical Habitat(s) are selected, choose model discharges Q<sub>high</sub> and Q<sub>low</sub>.
 This defines the range of discharges over which to apply the connectivity analysis, simulating the changes in habitat connectivity for a flow reduction from Q<sub>high</sub> to Q<sub>low</sub>.

+Lastly, select an interpolation method.
+See [Interpolating Hydraulic Rasters](#interpolating-hydraulic-rasters) for more information.

 For further explanation of the methodology used in the analysis, see [Methodology](Connectivity#Methodology).

 Outputs are stored in `Connectivity\Output\Condition_name\`.
 The outputs produced are: